 Laura Ingalls Wilder was born on February 7, 1867, near Pepin, Wisconsin.
 From 1882–1885 she was a teacher in South Dakota.
 She married Almanzo Wilder in 1885.
-In 1932 she published Little House in the Big Woods, the first of her "Little House" books.
+In 1932, she published Little House in the Big Woods, the first of her "Little House" books.
 Wilder finished the last book in 1943.
 On February 10, 1957, she died at age 90, on her farm in Mansfield, Missouri.

-On February 7, 1867, Laura Wilder was born to Charles and Caroline Ingalls in their log cabin just outside of Pepin, Wisconsin.
-In her books, Wilder would later come to call the cabin "The Little House in the Big Woods.”
-She was one of four children.
+Laura Ingalls Wilder was born on February 7, 1867, to Charles and Caroline Ingalls in their log cabin just outside of Pepin, Wisconsin.
+In her books, Wilder would later come to call the cabin "The Little House in the Big Woods."
+Two years after her birth, in 1869, her family moved to Kansas, which would become the setting for her book Little House on the Prairie.
+She was one of five children.
 She had an older sister named Mary; two younger sisters, Carrie and Grace; and a younger brother named Charles, who died at nine months old.

 Wilder described her early years as "full of sunshine and shadow."
 When she was growing up, she and her pioneer family repeatedly moved from one Midwestern town to the next.
-In 1874 they moved from Wisconsin to Walnut Grove, Minnesota.
+In 1874, they moved from Wisconsin to Walnut Grove, Minnesota.
 Although the Ingalls family initially stayed in Walnut Grove for only two years before a failed crop forced them to move to Burr Oak, Iowa, Walnut Grove became the setting of Little House on the Prairie (1974–1982), a television show based on Laura Wilder's life.

-In the autumn of 1877, the Ingalls family returned to Walnut Grove.
+In the autumn of 1878, the Ingalls family returned to Walnut Grove.
 In 1879, they moved yet again, becoming homesteaders in the Dakota Territory, and eventually settling in De Smet, South Dakota.

 Over the course of their wagon rides home, Laura and Almanzo fell in love.
 On August 25, 1885, the two were married at a congregational church in South Dakota.
 Afterward, Laura quit teaching to raise children and help Almanzo work the farm.
 In the winter of 1886, Laura gave birth to a daughter, Rose.
 In August of 1889 she had a son who tragically died within a month of his birth.
 Not long after, Almanzo contracted diphtheria and was partially paralyzed.
-To make matters worse, in 1890, the Wilders' home burned down to the ground.
+To make matters worse, in 1890, the Wilders' home burned to the ground.

 After four years of drifting from place to place, in 1894 the Wilders bought a 200-acre farm in the Ozarks of Mansfield, Missouri.
 On Rocky Ridge Farm, as they came to call it, the Wilders built a farmhouse, raised livestock and did all their own farm work.